 The expansion grant is proceeding well, too.
 The initial award was \$1.8 million; the Bureau recently received an additional \$1.8 million award; and the Bureau may receive a third award next fiscal year.
-The grants' goals are to expand registered apprenticeship in the biotechnology, construction, and financial services industries, and increase recruitment and retainment of women and minorities.
+The grants two goals are to expand registered apprenticeship in the biotechnology, construction, and financial services industries, and to increase the recruitment and retainment of women and minority apprentices.